Intro to Major Weight Loss

 Abdominoplasty

 The abdominoplasty or “tummy tuck” is useful in addressing skin laxity limited to the front of the abdomen.
-In contrast to the panniculectomy, an abdominoplasty can address skin laxity above and below the umbilicus (belly button).
+An abdominoplasty can address skin laxity above and below the umbilicus (belly button).
 Recontouring is achieved through an incision placed low on the abdominal wall that follows the shape of the lower abdominal skin fold.
 In most major weight loss patients it usually extends across the length of the abdomen.
 There is also an incision that encircles the belly button.
 The skin of the abdomen is lifted and the muscle layer beneath is examined.
 In most patients the muscle layer demonstrates some laxity and is tightened.
 Hernias also may be found and are repaired at the same time.
 Abdominoplasty may be performed alone or in conjunction with a procedure addressing the back of the trunk.
 If a procedure on the back is performed the front and back incisions are joined together to make one circumferential incision.

 In certain cases, the abdominoplasty incision pattern can be modified to address significant laxity of the upper abdomen.
 A “fleur de lis” incision pattern is a modification that involves extension of a midline vertical incision to the normal lower abdominal horizontal incision, resulting in a T-shaped scar.
 The Fleur de lis abdominoplasty is especially useful in patients that have undergone traditional open gastric bypass and that have an upper abdominal midline scar.
 It is also a useful approach in patients that require a hernia repair in addition to removal of excess skin and fat.
-In these cases, your surgeon can work in conjunction with a general surgeon to coordinate an abdominoplasty or panniculectomy at the time of a hernia repair.
+In these cases, your surgeon can work in conjunction with a general surgeon to coordinate an abdominoplasty at the time of a hernia repair.

 Insurance Coverage and Abdominal Reshaping